Datavisualiatie-UGent/project-dv24-6/docs/index.md

 <br>
 <i style="font-size: 20px; width: 1000px">
 We see that there were three main genres that were dominant in the most recent data we have, 2021.
 These consist of action, adventure, and animation.
+If we look back between 2011 and 2021, we see that animation is one of the most popular genres.
+Except in 2017 were horror movies took the operhand.
+This is due to the great success of Jordan Peele's film Get Out
 </i>
 <br>
 <div style="display: flex; flex-direction: row; margin-top: 10px;">